|Last Updated: Sun Oct 27 09:32:29 UTC 2013|

 Dr Kopp has consulted to private industry and government organisations, in areas ranging from computer and network performance, to strategy and operational analysis.

-His current research interests in the science and engineering domains include the information theory underpinning information warfare (the four canonical strategies of information warfare), the evolutionary impact of information warfare [More ...], mobile ad hoc and survivable networking, network integration of satellite navigation systems [More ...], systems survivability especially in relation to electromagnetic weapons, radar performance and signature modelling.
+His current research interests in the science and engineering domains include the information theory underpinning deception (the four canonical strategies of information warfare), the evolutionary impact of deception [More ...], mobile ad hoc networking, network integration of satellite navigation systems [More ...].
 In 2006, Dr Kopp developed and taught the first ever university level honours topic on Information Warfare [More ...] in Australia.

-Dr Kopp is an Associate Fellow of the American Institute of Aeronautics and Astronautics , a Senior Member of the Institution of Electrical and Electronic Engineers, and a Member of the Association of Old Crows.
+Dr Kopp is a Fellow of the Lean Systems Society, an Associate Fellow of the American Institute of Aeronautics and Astronautics , a Senior Member of the Institution of Electrical and Electronic Engineers, and a Member of the Association of Old Crows.
 In 2010, Dr Kopp received the Australian Industry Certificate award from the Association of Old Crows.

 |Artwork and text ¿ 1994 - 2010 Carlo Kopp; All rights reserved.|